A new notion of commutativity for the algorithmic Lov\'{a}sz Local Lemma: Introduction

-In a seminal work, Moser and Tardos~\cite{MT} presented a simple local search algorithm to make the variable-version LLLL constructive.
+Although the LLLL applies to general probability spaces, most constructions in combinatorics use a simpler setting we refer to as the \emph{variable LLL}.
+Here, the probability space $\mu$ is a cartesian product with $n$ independent variables $X = (X_1, \dots, X_n)$, and each bad-event is determined by a subset of the variables.
+Two bad-events are dependent if they share a common variable.
+This covers, for instance, the CNF formula example described above.
+In a seminal work, Moser \& Tardos~\cite{MT} presented a simple local search algorithm to make the variable-version LLL constructive.
 This algorithm can be described as follows:

-Moser \& Tardos showed that if the symmetric LLL criterion (or more general asymmetric criterion) is satisfied, then this algorithm quickly converges.
-Following this work, a large effort has been devoted to making different variants of the LLL constructive.
-This research has taken many directions, including further analysis of Algorithm~\ref{mt-alg} and its connection to different LLL criteria~\cite{determ,szege_meet,CLLL,PegdenIndepen}.
+Moser \& Tardos showed that if the symmetric LLL criterion (or more general asymmetric LLLL criterion) is satisfied, then this algorithm quickly converges.
+Following this work, a large effort has been devoted to making different variants of the LLLL constructive.
+This research has taken many directions, including further analysis of \Cref{mt-alg} and its connection to different LLL criteria~\cite{determ,szege_meet,PegdenIndepen}.

-One particular line of research has been to use this type of local search algorithm and variants for general probability spaces beyond the variable LLL.
-These include random permutations or random matchings of the complete graph \cite{AIJACM, AIK,PermHarris,IS,HV}, as well as settings which are not directly connected to the LLL itself \cite{AIS,PartResmp2,PartResmp1}.
-At a high level of generality, we summarize this in the following framework.
-There is a discrete state space $\Omega$, with a collection $\mathcal{F}$ of subsets (which we sometimes call {\it flaws}) of $\Omega$.
-We also have some problem-specific randomized procedure called the \emph{resampling oracle} $\mathfrak R_f$ for each flaw; it takes some random action to attempt to ``fix'' that flaw, resulting in a new state $\sigma' \leftarrow \mathfrak R_f(\sigma)$.
-With these ingredients, we define the general local search algorithm as follows:
+One line of research has been to use variants of the MT algorithm for general probability spaces beyond the variable LLL.
+We can summarize this in the following framework.
+There is a discrete state space $\Omega$, with a collection $\mathcal{F}$ of subsets of $\Omega$ which we call {\it flaws}.
+There is also a randomized procedure called the \emph{resampling oracle} $\mathbf R_f$ for each flaw $f$; it takes some random action to attempt to ``fix'' that flaw, resulting in a new state $\sigma' \leftarrow \mathbf R_f(\sigma)$.
+(It is possible that this new state $\sigma'$ does not actually fix $f$.)
+With these ingredients, we define the general local Search Algorithm as follows:

+Again consider the latin transversal construction, which was one of the main original motivations behind the Search Algorithm \cite{PermHarris}.
+For this problem, each pair of cells with the same color now corresponds to a flaw.
+The resampling oracle for a flaw applies a random ``swapping'' operation to the permutation.
+This algorithm generates a latin transversal under the same conditions as the existential LLLL argument.
+Further application of the Search Algorithm include matchings and spanning trees of the clique \cite{AIJACM, AIK,PermHarris,IS,HV} as well as settings not directly connected to the LLL \cite{AIS,PartResmp2,PartResmp1}.